subscan-explorer/subscan-essentials-ui-react/README.md

 ## Features

-* View Substrate/PVM block and extrinsic data from Substrate-based chains.
+* View Substrate/Smart Contract block and extrinsic data from Substrate-based chains.
 * Responsive design for use on desktop and mobile devices.
 * Comprehensive testing suite using Jest and React Testing Library.